nicolasff/webdis/README.markdown

 	* Unauthorized command (disabled in config file): 403 Forbidden.

 # Command format
 The URI `/COMMAND/arg0/arg1/.../argN.ext` executes the command on Redis and returns the response to the client.
-GET and POST are supported:
+GET, POST, and PUT are supported:

 * `GET /COMMAND/arg0/.../argN.ext`
 * `POST /` with `COMMAND/arg0/.../argN` in the HTTP body.
+* `PUT /COMMAND/arg0.../argN-1` with `argN` in the HTTP body (see section on [file uploads](#file-upload).)

 `.ext` is an optional extension; it is not read as part of the last argument but only represents the output format.
 Several formats are available (see below).